cole-trapnell-lab/hooke/docs/about.md

 ### Making a cell count set object

-The first step of Hooke is to create a `cell_count_set`.
+The first step of Hooke is to create a `cell_count_set` object.
 This requires three inputs:

 * `cds` - a monocle3 `cell_data_set` object
 * `sample group` -  A column in `colData(cds)` that specifies how cells are grouped into samples